Fink’s Taxonomy Verbs

 Learning to Learn

 Analyze, Construct knowledge, Critique, Create a plan, Describe how to, Develop a learning plan, Identify resources, Identify your learning style, Identify needs, Inquire, Formulate Frame questions, Generalize knowledge, Predict performance, Reflect, Research, Self-assess.
-Self-regulate, Self-monitor, Set , Take responsibility, Transfer knowledge
+Self-regulate, Self-monitor, Set goals, Take responsibility, Transfer knowledge

 Related Links